Syncano/website/pages/blog/2015-03-23-data-structures-in-javascript/index.md

  console.log(i);
 }
 ```
 I argue the statement with a while loop and the statement that updates the reference are the same (or at least similar).
 This is due to the way that memory works inside the computer.
-We won't go into detail about this here, but please do <a href="http://www.cs.umd.edu/class/sum2003/cmsc311/Notes/BitOp/pointer.html">review this</a> if interested.
+We won't go into detail about this here, but please do [review this](http://www.cs.umd.edu/class/sum2003/cmsc311/Notes/BitOp/pointer.html) if interested.

-<h2>Binary Trees</h2>
+## Binary Trees

 Now that we understand linear data structures - data structures that can only be traversed with iteration, let's move onto data structures that should only really be traversed recursively.

 Tree's are exactly such a data structure.

-<h3>Definition</h3>
+### Definition

 A tree data structure is like a linked list, in that it is connected by a series of references and has a root node.
 However, a tree is quite different from a linked list in one very important way.
 Let's look at the node definition of a binary tree to understand this:
 ```javascript
 var Node = function(data,left,right){